 Office hours are 8 a.m. to 5 p.m. weekdays, except state holidays.

-Important: FTB does not accept cash payments in the Los Angeles and Oakland field offices, but does accept checks, money orders and credit cards (for a fee.)
+Important: FTB does not accept cash payments in the Los Angeles, Oakland, San Diego, and San Francisco field offices, but does accept checks, money orders, and credit cards (for a fee.)

-The San Diego, Santa Ana, San Francisco and Sacramento field offices accept cash, checks, and money orders; they do not accept credit cards.
+The Santa Ana and Sacramento field offices each accept cash, checks, credit cards, and money orders as payment.

 What should taxpayers do if they made an error on their tax return, forgot to claim a deduction, or received a late W-2?

-If they made a simple math error or forgot to include documents, they generally do not need to file amended tax returns.
+For simple math errors, taxpayers generally do not need to file amended tax returns.
 FTB typically corrects math errors when they process tax returns.
-They also contact taxpayers about missing documents.
+FTB also contacts taxpayers about missing documents.

 Other information to consider

-They audit to verify information that taxpayers report on their returns such as income, exemptions, credits, or deductions.
-They may select taxpayers for audit based on information reported on returns or received from third parties.
+FTB audits to verify information that taxpayers report on their returns such as income, exemptions, credits, or deductions.
+FTB may select taxpayers for audit based on information reported on returns or received from third parties.

-Once the IRS completes their audit, taxpayers should let FTB know within six months.
-They have the option to file an amended tax return or send FTB a copy of the federal changes.
-FTB eventually receives the federal audit information from the IRS, but it is better to notify them as quickly as possible to reduce interest and penalties.
+Taxpayers should notify FTB within six months of the conclusion of the IRS audit.
+Taxpayers have the option to file an amended tax return or send FTB a copy of the federal changes.
+It is best to notify FTB as quickly as possible to reduce interest and penalties.

 For more information, go to ftb.ca.gov and get FTB 1008, Federal Tax Adjustments and Your Notification Responsibilities to California, or call 916.845.4028 for assistance.